DAI 2026 · Hong Kong8th International Conference on Distributed AIHong Kong · Nov 29 - Dec 2, 2026

 Misdeclaring a level, for example labelling an R3 submission as R0, is treated as a transparency violation, not as a stronger result.

 Redaction.
-Privacy-, security-, legal-, proprietary-, or safety-sensitive material may be redacted.
+Privacy-, security-, legal-, proprietary-, safety-, or human-subject-sensitive material may be redacted.
 Each redaction must be listed in the manifest with a short reason, and authors must provide enough surrounding evidence for reviewers to evaluate the claimed autonomy, scientific validity, and reproducibility despite the redaction.
+Redaction must not hide the only evidence for a core claim, conceal failed results, avoid disclosing key human intervention, or overstate a reproducibility level.

 Concurrent submission to other conferences or journals is permitted for the AI Paper Track during review.
 Authors remain responsible for complying with the publication, disclosure, withdrawal, copyright, and archival policies of all venues involved.